PAP introduces new branch chair in Sengkang East; second reshuffle in recent years

 "We are deeply grateful for Marcus' dedication and hard work."

-In a bio provided by the PAP, the party noted Ms Giam's "many years of community service", and how she has "championed women empowerment through community initiatives targeted at supporting young working women".
+In a bio provided by the PAP, the party noted Mrs Giam's "many years of community service", and how she has "championed women empowerment through community initiatives targeted at supporting young working women".

 She served on the Women’s Register of the Singapore Council of Women's Organisations (SCWO) from 2016 to 2022.